Amankhan-mobipixels/Mobipixels/README.md

 ````
 **How to use ADS**

-     Ads.initialize(this)  //initialize ads in onCreate of splash screen
+     Ads.initialize(this, true)  //initialize ads in onCreate of splash screen and if you want to disable ads in app you should set value as false (by default its true)

       // Open App Ad
       class MyApplication:Application(){